 The happiness project starts at the beginning of the year where everyone makes their own new years' resolution

-Ideally, the “Happiness Project” – as defined in the book – is an approach to changing your life.
+Ideally, the "Happiness Project" - as defined in the book - is an approach to changing your life.
 First is the preparation stage, when you identify what brings you joy, satisfaction, and engagement, and also what brings you guilt, anger, boredom, and remorse.
-Second is making on resolutions, when you identify concrete actions that will boost your happiness.
+Second is making on resolutions when you identify concrete actions that will boost your happiness.
 Then comes the interesting part: keeping your resolutions.
-With that, lets take a step back and list down all the things that makes you happy.
-I know there are dozens and we can probably go all night writing down a bunch of flowers but lets consider our current situation.
-You may like video games before but as you grow, you’ll probably lose interest and focus your mindset at the bigger picture.
-In my case, I’m thinking of career and random interests about math, science and history.
+With that, let's take a step back and list down all the things that make you happy.
+I know there are dozens and we can probably go all night writing down a bunch of flowers but let's consider our current situation.
+You may like video games before but as you grow, you'll probably lose interest and focus your mindset at the bigger picture.
+In my case, I'm thinking of career and random interests in math, science, and history.

-I’ll start off by making my own twelve commandments.
-It doesn’t need to be overly complicating.
-Whatever comes into my mind that makes me feel happy, I’ll write it down.
-I want this list to be my manifesto of guiding light so that in a few months time, this serves as my eye opener wether I fulfilled my purpose, I made myself/someone happy or if there’s a need to go back to direction.
-Though this isn’t just about absolute happiness.
-Its also about improving ones self.
-There is no such thing as “perfect happiness“.
+I'll start off by making my own twelve commandments.
+It doesn't need to be overly complicating.
+Whatever comes into my mind that makes me feel happy, I'll write it down.
+I want this list to be my manifesto of guiding light so that in a few months' time, this serves as my eye-opener whether I fulfilled my purpose, I made myself/someone happy, or if there's a need to go back to the direction.
+Though this isn't just about absolute happiness.
+Its also about improving one's self.
+There is no such thing as "perfect happiness".
 We all make mistakes and we want to learn from that.
 If this project was all about positives then there would be no room for improvement.
-That’s why from the definition, we also include what makes us feel bad, think of an action plan and keep your resolution.
-Without further adieu, here’s my 12 commandments:
+That's why from the definition, we also include what makes us feel bad, think of an action plan and keep your resolution.
+Without further adieu, here are my 12 commandments:

 - Be yourself

 - Allot more time to things outside of work

 - Get out of your comfort zone

 1.)
 Be yourself